What is an Arkansas Living Will?

 Whether this Arkansas Living Will is being produced in response to a change in your health or as part of a forward-looking plan, witnesses and/or notarization can help to protect your document if its legitimacy is disputed.
 Please keep in mind that, in Arkansas, this document is not valid if you are pregnant.

 Making a Living Will is normally straightforward; however, you might have legal questions.
 Depending on whom you approach, some attorneys may not even accept requests to review a document that they did not work on.
-A more favorable approach would be to request help from the On Call attorney network.
+A more favorable approach would be to request help from the Rocket Lawyer attorney network.
 By becoming a Premium member, you will be able to ask for guidance from an attorney with relevant experience or get answers to other legal questions about your Living Will.
 We're always available to answer any questions.

 After completing your document using Rocket Lawyer, you will have the ability to retrieve it wherever and whenever you choose.
 Feel free to engage with your document in any of the following ways: editing it, printing it out, and signing it.
 Alongside your Arkansas Living Will form, there will be a checklist of proposed steps you should take after the document is finished.
 You should be sure to send a final copy of your fully signed document to your agent(s), care providers, and other impacted parties.